 The U.S. Securities and Exchange Commission held at least two special meetings in the past week to review the circumstances surrounding JPMorgan Chase & Co.
-(JPM)’s $2 billion loss, according to people familiar with the matter.
+(JPM:US)’s $2 billion loss, according to people familiar with the matter.

 The SEC held a closed meeting on Saturday, May 12, and another three days later to discuss “an examination of a financial institution,” according to a news release e-mailed May 15.
 The agency’s five commissioners held the meetings to find out what staff knew about the losses and to discuss how the agency should respond, said two people who declined to be identified because the discussions weren’t public.